Illinois Sports Betting – Bet On Sports Legally In IL

 What teams can I bet on in Illinois?

 There are no team restrictions when placing bets through online offshore sportsbooks.
-From what we can tell, the state-regulated sportsbooks will not be able to accept bets placed on college teams.
+From passed legislation regarding IL sports betting, the state-regulated sportsbooks will not be able to accept bets placed on IL-based college teams.

 Are there any local sportsbooks in Illinois?

 Not quite yet.
-However, once the governor signs recently passed legislation into law, the state will see local sportsbooks launch.
-We do expect this to take place in the very near future.
+The state will see local sportsbooks launch in the fall of 2019 before football season.
+So we do expect local sportsbooks to be available in the very near future.

 What is the legal minimum sports betting age in Illinois?

-The sports betting bill that is awaiting the governor's signature right now establishes a legal minimum sports betting age of 21.
-This does conflict with the policies at most reputable online sportsbooks accepting bettors at age 18.
+The sports betting bill that received the governor's signature establishes a legal minimum sports betting age of 21.
+This does conflict with the policies at most reputable offshore online sportsbooks accepting bettors at age 18.
 The sports betting sites listed on this page expect individuals to be aware of and compliant with their state's gambling age regulations.

 Who regulates sports betting in Illinois?